cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 Network Policies that are stored in [the policy-server-api which is part of cf-networking-release](https://github.com/cloudfoundry/cf-networking-release/blob/develop/docs/08-policy-server-api.md).

 Network policies may reference IP address ranges as destination.
 Destinations are stored as strings.
 The underlying IP ranges are also [strings with a start and end address](https://github.com/cloudfoundry/cf-networking-release/blob/aa25a3f96dc21e8a3e25db10f741e4f678c78464/src/code.cloudfoundry.org/policy-server/api/api.go#L37-L49).
 The data is ultimately serialized JSON that is stored in a database column.
-As IPv6 addresses are longer than IPv4 addresses, we might need to bump the table size.
+As IPv6 addresses are longer than IPv4 addresses, we might need to bump the table size, when IPv6 is added.

 ### Routing